 Therefore, our guiding focus for this year’s Forum is sustaining our community.
 Relentless innovation, disruptive change, and constant demands on our time and energy rarely allow for a pause to assess how we got here.
 Sustenance comes in many forms and while it allows for growth, it is also an end in itself.
 How can we then shift our focus to prioritize the sustaining and nurturing of ourselves and our communities while still pushing for greater openness and inclusivity?

 Pervasive racism persists and contributes to wrenching inequalities in the United States, especially among our Black, Indigenous, and People of Color (BIPOC) communities.
 CLIR has long recognized this inequity; diversity, social justice, and broad access to cultural heritage have been integral to our mission.
 In 2021, we reaffirm our commitment to pursuing greater equity and justice throughout the DLF Forum, working with our entire community toward an inclusivity that prizes the chorus of diverse voices needed for systemic change.
-As such, the planning committee will again prioritize submissions from BIPOC people and people working at Historically Black Colleges and Universities (HBCUs) and other BIPOC-centered libraries, archives, and museums.
+As such, the planning committee will again prioritize submissions from BIPOC people and people working at Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), and other BIPOC-centered libraries, archives, and museums.
 We therefore have self-identification options in the proposal submission form.

 For all events, we encourage proposals from DLF members and non-members; regulars and newcomers; digital library practitioners and those in adjacent fields such as institutional research and educational technology; and students, early-career professionals and senior staff alike.
 Proposals to more than one event are permitted, though please submit different proposals for each.

 - The DLF Forum will take place Monday, November 1 through Wednesday, November 3, 2021.